-How to stop your kitchen or bathroom sinks getting blocked in the first place!
+How to stop your kitchen or bathroom sinks getting clogged up in the first place!

-Prevention is always better than cure, and sink blockages can be avoided:
+Prevention is always better than cure, right?
+And sink drain blockages can be avoided by

-- Get a sink strainer; this is a cheap and simple solution to stop small bits of food going down your sink.
+- Getting a sink strainer; this is a cheap and simple solution to stop small bits of food going down your sink.
 Just make sure you clean it too.

-- Clean your sink regularly; use the saline solution and boiling water method about once a month.
+- Cleaning your sink regularly: Use the salt solution and boiling water method about once a month.
 It's good for keeping your pipes clean, and for hygiene.